pingcap/docs/information-schema/information-schema-placement-policies.md

 # PLACEMENT_POLICIES

-The `PLACEMENT_POLICIES` table provides information on all placement policies, refer [Placement Rules in SQL](/placement-rules-in-sql.md).
+The `PLACEMENT_POLICIES` table provides information on all placement policies.
+For details, refer to [Placement Rules in SQL](/placement-rules-in-sql.md).

 {{< copyable "sql" >}}